 Girls aged 14 or older are invited to “adopt” a facility and help make the lives of residents more pleasant.
 Girl Scouts, troops or individuals, may want to plan a tea party, craft activity, or talent show with a once monthly commitment for a period of time determined by the facility.
 These assisted-living homes are located in our council area and Avalon Hospice will help you find a facility in your area.
 For more information, contact Susan Burdorf, Volunteer Coordinator of Avalon Hospice, at (615) 889-5995.

-World Relief Nashville resettles refugees from around the world (Bhutan, Burma, Iraq and Somalia and others) in middle Tennessee and helps them become self-sufficient.
-Each year, World Relief Nashville collects backpacks and school supples for refugee children.
+World Relief Nashville resettles refugees from around the world in middle Tennessee and helps them become self-sufficient.
+Each year, World Relief Nashville collects backpacks and school supplies for refugee children.
 Although there is a big push at the beginning of the school year, they get new refugee arrivals year-round.
 The refugee children must be enrolled in school within 30 days of their arrival to Nashville, so the need is constant.
 Call (615) 833-7735 or email firstname.lastname@example.org for more details.

 Hospital Hospitality House